robconaty/drfrancesca/_posts/2022-09-30-Being me feels like....markdown

 <p class="blogdate">30 September 2022</p>

-I asked one of my clients to describe their identity to me.
+I asked one of my clients to describe their sense of self to me.
 After a long sigh, they explained that it was simply too hard to describe the nothingness and shapelessness they felt.
 'The only word I can think of is ...frazzled.'

 'Sounds frightening,' I said and we continued exploring this theme.